Series Solutions of Differential Equations

 [asciimath]sum_(n=0)^oo\ (n+2)(n+1) a_(n+2) x^n[/asciimath] [asciimath]+sum_(n=2)^oo\ n(n-1) a_n x^n[/asciimath] [asciimath]+2sum_(n=1)^oo\ n a_n x^n[/asciimath] [asciimath]-2sum_(n=0)^oo\ a_nx^n[/asciimath]

 5. Finally, we ensure all series start from the same lower limit.
-Notice that the second series is zero at [asciimath]n=0,1[/asciimath] because there factors [asciimath]n[/asciimath] and [asciimath]n-1[/asciimath] in the general term of the series.
+Notice that the second series is zero at [asciimath]n=0,1[/asciimath] because there are factors [asciimath]n[/asciimath] and [asciimath]n-1[/asciimath] in the general term of the series.
 Thus, its index can start at [asciimath]n=0[/asciimath] without changing its value.
 Likewise, the third series is zero at [asciimath]n=0[/asciimath] so it can too start at [asciimath]n=0[/asciimath] .
 Then we rewrite the indices and we have

 [asciimath]sum_(n=0)^oo\ (n+2)(n+1) a_(n+2) x^n[/asciimath] [asciimath]+sum_(n=0)^oo\ n(n-1) a_n x^n[/asciimath] [asciimath]+2sum_(n=0)^oo\ n a_n x^n[/asciimath] [asciimath]-2sum_(n=0)^oo\ a_nx^n[/asciimath]